MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ## What has changed in the short URL domain for surveys?

-Starting from May 1, 2024, the short URL domain has changed from `https://<region>.microsoft.com/<10-digit code>` to `https://<region>.dcv.ms/<10-digit code>`.
-This change only impacts the short URLs generated after May 1, 2024; existing short URLs with `https://<region>.microsoft.com/<10-digit code>)`, created before May 1, will continue to work.
+Starting from May 1, 2024, the short URL domain has changed from `https://<region>.microsoft.com` to `https://<region>.dcv.ms`.
+This change only impacts the short URLs generated after May 1, 2024; existing short URLs with `https://<region>.microsoft.com` domain, created before May 1, will continue to work.

 ### What do I need to do if I'm using short URLs in my surveys?